ThomasLMM/CMD-Wifi-password/README.md

 # CMD-WiFi-password
-Allows you to retrieve a wifi password from the previously connected network.
+Allows you to retrieve a wifi password from the previously connected network, directly from *cmd*.

 # Usage